 Note: All prizes include one-year membership in the U.S. Naval Institute

 Eligibility: Open to any contributor -- active duty military, reservists, veterans, government civilian personnel, civilians

 Prior Publication: We will assume that your essay has not been previously published (online or in print) or being considered for publication elsewhere, unless otherwise notified by you.
 All previously published essays are ineligible.

 Selection Process: A joint panel composed of experts from MINWARA and the Proceedings editorial staff shall judge essays and choose winners

-Announcement of the Winners: By email to winners no later than 1 June 2014 and online announcement.
-The first prize essay will be published in the August Proceedings.
+Announcement of the Winners: The winners will be announced in the January 2016 issue of Proceedings.
+The first prize essay will be published in the January or February 2016 Proceedings.